Yoga Nidra and Your Brain Wave Fluctuations ©

 Heart coherence is associated with increased alpha brain wave activity.
 It is a state in which the interval between heartbeats is regular and constant.
 It produces “an orderly and harmonious synchronization among various systems in the body such as the heart, respiratory system and blood-pressure rhythms,” as reported by HeartMath.
 It’s produced by positive emotions such as love and compassion.
 Negative emotions disrupt heart coherence.

-The expansive feelings reported by meditators after their regular sessions are not subjective assessments, they are objective biological facts that can be measured in DNA, neurotransmitters, and brain waves.
+Feelings of meditative expansiveness are objective biological facts that can be measured in DNA, neurotransmitters, brain waves and more.

 Theta – Oscillates at 4-8 Hz

-Theta is characteristic of light sleep and dreaming.
+Theta is characteristic of light sleep and with day and night dreaming.
 It is the dominant frequency of healers and people in highly creative states.
 Theta increases in people under hypnosis or in trances.
 (Kershaw & Wade, 2012).

 Theta waves are found during DNA repair.
 It increases the activity of antioxidants.